Bachelor of Business Administration (BBA) (Bachelor’s Completion Program)

 Today’s business leaders must be agile and able to adapt to a rapidly changing business world while leading employees by modeling character, integrity, and compassion.
 Azusa Pacific’s Bachelor of Business Administration (BBA) bachelor’s completion program equips students with the leadership and analytical skills needed to advance their career, achieve their goals, and help shape the future of business.

-The Bachelor of Business Administration bachelor’s completion program requires 120 total units, including General Education units and 51 units of core business courses (BBA students may also choose an optional 9-unit concentration).
+The Bachelor of Business Administration degree completion program requires 120 total units, including General Education units and 57 units of core business courses (BBA students may also add an optional 9-unit concentration).

 |PRBA 210||Principles of Management||3|

 |PRBA 240||Introduction to Information Systems and Business Applications||3|